Professional Language and Intercultural Studies MA

 Assessment

 The assessment types vary across the course.
 They could include traditional exams and essays as well as reflective logs, problem-solving reports, and group and individual presentations.
+Individual research projects give you hands-on experience of project management which may be useful in your future career or further study.
 Translation modules also use translation tests.
 For written assignments, usually a choice of a range of topics is provided, enabling you to decide which topics you want to explore in more depth.

 Many of our assignments include reflective elements, encouraging you to think about your role as a researcher and consider how you can grow your skills beyond the classroom.
 We also use contemporary case studies so you can evaluate current events.